 Confidence stems from the conscious decision to accept yourself for what you are and to not let your weaknesses rule over your strengths.
 Can it really be that simple?
 The answer is apparently a loud and emphatic YES!

-Let’s face it, we are all people, and all people are constructed to have a list of strengths and weaknesses that we are born with.
-Everybody is in the same boat.
-Read more...(1042 words, 5 images, estimated 4:10 mins reading time)
+Let’s face it, we are all human beings, and all of us are constructed with a list of strengths and weaknesses to take advantage of or overcome.
+Everybody is in the same boat, there is nobody who is exempt.
+Read more...(1081 words, 5 images, estimated 4:19 mins reading time)

 These two entities are constantly battling for control of our thoughts and actions.
 If you don’t believe it, who answers you in your head when you ask the simplest question?
-One voice asks, the other one answers.
+One voice asks the other one answers.
 It happens all of the time.
 Now let’s get to meet your two voices.
-Read more...(812 words, 11 images, estimated 3:15 mins reading time)
+Read more...(811 words, 11 images, estimated 3:15 mins reading time)

 It is difficult to stop worrying.
 When you really look at what you are thinking, much of it is based on untamed thoughts based on fear.
 Most worries are about things that are never going to happen.